ujjwalguptaofficial/godam/examples/javascript/readme.md

 # Introduction

-This is an example of using godam with typescript.
+This is an example of using godam with javascript.

 # How to run